 Steveston Town Square Park

-The current re-development of the Steveston Town Square Park was initiated by the Steveston Historical Society and planned and funded by the City of Richmond.
-Construction began in mid-2015 and is due for completion in spring of 2016.
+The re-development of the Steveston Town Square Park was initiated by the Steveston Historical Society and planned and funded by the City of Richmond.
+Construction began in mid-2015 and was completed in spring of 2016.

-The proposed concept respects both design and programming consultations held with the Steveston Historical Society Building Committee.
+The finished concept respects both design and programming consultations held with the Steveston Historical Society Building Committee.

 Guiding ideas for the Steveston Town Square Park: